Evre-nos/lol-this-is-me/README.md

 ## Final Thoughts

-If you've read this far, either you're genuinely interested or expertly procrastinating.
-Feel free to explore my repositories—an assortment of ambitious starts, questionable middles, and nonexistent endings, much like my commitment to side projects.
+If you've made it this far, congratulations on your impressive attention span.
+Feel free to peruse my repositories, but don't expect too much – they're mostly filled with half-finished projects and code that I swear worked on my machine.

-Remember, in the vast universe, we're all inconsequential.
-But some of us are inconsequential with superior operating systems and text editors that test our sanity.
-Farewell, and may your code compile on the first try (a true programmer's dream).
+Remember, in the grand tapestry of the universe, we're all just cosmic dust.
+But at least I'm cosmic dust running Arch Linux and editing text with Neovim.
+Checkmate, Windows users.

 ---